demasy/Oracle-EBS-Development-Guidelines/database-standards-guidelines/README.md

 ### Sequence Naming Standards
 - The sequence name “*{object_name}*“ should be 30 characters or less and end with "_SEQ".
+- You must place the new tables in the custom ORACLE schema, for example, "**XXD**", and grant privileges to the APPS schema.
 - Use each sequence to supply unique ID values for one column of one table.
 - Do not design sequences that wrap using the CYCLE option or have limited ranges using MAXVALUE.
 - Use a NUMBER datatype to store sequence values within PL/SQL.